subu90/LTVCalculation/README.md

 2) Weeks with no events for the customer are assigned 0 for the respective metrics
     eg: User with one order on week 13 will have ltv calculated for that whole range

+     In the real world this will not be an issue because the data will be usually continuous

 Performance boosts :